-How do I Maintain a Hustle?
+How To Maintain a Side Hustle

-If your work has to do with having reoccurring clients, then keep them coming back.
+That said, if your work has to do with having reoccurring clients, then keep them coming back.

 Specifically, the higher paying ones.

-Five high-paying clients beats ten low-paying clients.
+Because five high-paying clients beats ten low-paying clients.

 Look at things you’ve been paid to do before, and find people who will pay you for that same service.
 If you’re having trouble coming up with a skill that you have, look at what you do for most of your days – if other people are doing it too, chances are there are people who’d pay you to do it for them.

-Give yourself a title with the word ‘Consultant’.
+- Give yourself a title with the word ‘Consultant’.

-Find a hustle with year-round potential.
+- Find a hustle with year-round potential.